 Digital Transformation in Practice

-Digital transformation is an established trend and the current catchphrase in corporations everywhere.
-But, while many realize the imperative to change, it’s not always clear precisely what that entails, where to start, how best to implement, and what benefits to expect.
+Digital transformation is an established trend and the catchphrase in boardrooms everywhere.
+However, while many companies realize the imperative to change, especially with the rise of AI, it’s not always clear precisely what that entails, where to start, how best to implement, and what benefits to expect.

 Digital Transformation Defined

-Digital transformation can be considered a process of facilitating and accelerating an organization’s journey of ever-greater digital maturity with a consistent delivery of business value.
-To be truly transformative to the business, there must be new possibilities discovered through innovation, with the company growing a ‘digital DNA’.
-It is enabled by a set of powerful computational tools, including simulation, image processing, artificial intelligence (AI), and machine learning (ML).
+Digital transformation is the process of facilitating and accelerating an organization’s journey of ever-greater digital maturity with a consistent delivery of business value.
+To be truly transformative to the business, there must be new possibilities discovered through innovation, with the company growing a “digital DNA”.
+It is enabled by a set of powerful computational tools, including simulation, image processing, artificial intelligence, and machine learning.

-A strategy is crucial for this journey and for applying these tools effectively in each individual business.
-There is much more to digital transformation than technology.
-While important, technology adoption is often incremental and readily implemented into existing workflows with limited challenge to managing the change.
-While this does generate value, often in expert efficiency and with relatively easy change management, the real prize is in enabling scientific discovery that has orders of magnitude for positive impact on the business.
+There is much more to digital transformation than technology, and a holistic strategy is crucial for the journey.
+Addition of technology alone can be readily implemented into existing workflows with limited challenge to managing the change.
+While this can generate value in R&D, often in increased efficiencies of domain experts (i.e. scientists), the real prize is in enabling scientific discovery that has orders of magnitude for positive impact on the business.

-To realize an organization’s full value potential in digital transformation journeys, change must be extended to people – their mindsets, skills, behaviors, reinvented processes, and new operating and customer-facing business models.
+To realize an organization’s full value potential in the digital transformation journey, change must be extended beyond technology to people—their mindsets, skills, behaviors, reinvented processes, and new operating and customer-facing business models.
 We don’t just want to provide people with a hammer.
 We also want to teach them architecture and carpentry.

-For a safer and faster return on investment, optimizing current process(es) is the way to go because doing something different is riskier and will usually take longer.
+For a safer and faster ROI, optimizing current processes is the way to go because doing something different is often riskier and will usually take longer.
 It will also require a higher level of investment and significant, sustained support from senior management.
-But if your customers’ expectations are changing or your competitors are going further, optimization alone may not enable an adequate response to opportunities – or threats.
+But if your customers’ expectations are changing or your competitors are going further, optimization alone may not enable an adequate response to opportunities or threats, requiring additional strategies.

-Take for example, a tale of three booksellers (but the lessons are equally relevant to B2B companies).
+Take for example, a tale of three booksellers.
 In 1995, the World Wide Web was in its infancy, and a compelling battle was starting between the old and new ways of conducting business.

-• Borders pursued a non-digital strategy with traditional brick-and-mortar stores and massive book inventories.
+• Borders, a 24 year old bookstore chain at the time, pursued a non-digital strategy with its traditional brick-and-mortar stores and massive book inventories.
 The company could not respond quickly to changing customer behavior, began losing money in 2007, and went out of business in 2011.

 • Barnes & Noble optimized its existing operating and business models by layering digital technologies on top of its existing physical stores model.
-This bought some time, but competitors, primarily online, gradually eroded the company’s market share, and Barnes & Noble was purchased by a hedge fund in 2019.
+This bought them some time, but competitors, primarily online, gradually eroded the company’s market share, and Barnes & Noble was purchased by a hedge fund in 2019.
+Since then, their primary goal is to survive Amazon.

 Borders’ lack of a digital strategy was clearly not conducive to long-term success, an observation that is even truer today.
 Barnes & Noble’s strategy of digitalization that layered on digital technologies added short- and medium-term incremental value through linear growth.
 But in both cases, slow feedback loops for providing business insights, inadequate availability and use of data, the inability to respond quickly, and the high cost of failure limited innovation.
 Linear ROI did not provide protection from exponentially growing competitors.

 Most substantial science-driven companies today were not “born” digital.
-Adopting digital DNA is key to digital transformation.
-Digital DNA comprises elements such as digital infrastructure, data, and tools that are portable across a company’s multiple businesses.
-It also encompasses another key component: organizational agility that empowers employees to use their initiative to solve problems and a pervasive mindset of experimenting, learning, and adapting.
+Adopting digital DNA is key to digital transformation, incorporating elements such as digital infrastructure, data, and tools that are portable across a company’s multiple business units or labs.
+It also encompasses organizational agility that empowers scientists to use their initiative to solve complex research problems and a pervasive mindset of experimenting, learning, and adapting.

 A Balanced Approach to Risk

-Our experience comes from working with science-based businesses that already have a valuable output, such as a specialty material, chemical formulation, or seismic analysis.
+Our experience comes from working with companies and labs that already have a valuable output, such as a specialty material, chemical formulation, or seismic analysis.
 Knowing that the end result has value mitigates business risk.
 However, it is not simply a question of converting data to a digital format and collaborating to develop domain-suitable application programming interfaces (APIs) to query and analyze it.
 Such optimization might increase the value of the scientific process incrementally by 10% to 20%.

 It is important to have a strategy that recognizes the potential beyond the quick, measurable benefits on a discrete project.
 The Enthought approach is to collaborate with our clients to leverage the opportunity provided by each project and take steps to help change their DNA in that area of business.

 The starting point is to examine the most value-adding workflows, using the intent to reinvent them, and building the digital infrastructure with improved data quality so it can be curated and used for secondary analyses and discovery.
-Next, Enthought works to redesign those existing processes, which may be people-centric or based on primitive technology, using the best available digital technologies and computational capabilities to help uncover insights connected to rapid action.
-This could significantly shorten time to market, improve competitiveness, and boost revenues.
-It may also change how people work and free them to do more valuable activities.
+For example, instead of experts laboriously and manually labeling or characterizing data (e.g., silicon chip defects, medical images, or seismic features), automation tools and techniques can do the job faster, more consistently, and on a larger scale.
+Next, work to redesign those existing processes, which may be people-centric or based on legacy technology, leveraging the best available digital technologies and computational capabilities to help uncover insights connected to rapid action.

 Share this article: